bonjo7/react_poi/README.md

 - Render all Points of Interests (Working)
 - Add a point of interest (Working)
-- Filter POI's (Not working, UI available)
+- Filter POI's (Name seacrh working, attraction Type not working)
 - Full informaiton on POI (working)
 - Add a love to a POI (Working)
 - Admin login, authentication (Working)